 Technology is extremely complicated and so too are the criminal statutes surrounding it.
 Federal and state governments take aggressive approaches to crimes involving the Internet, smartphones, and computers.
 Otherwise small-scale charges are sometimes ramped up to serious offenses simply because somebody’s computer was involved.

 If you have been charged with a cybercrime (that is, any crime allegedly committed over the Internet or while using any computing device), you need a legal advocate who has an in-depth understanding of cybercrime, which is an especially complex area of criminal law.
-Attorney Kassius Benson and the lawyers at Kassius Benson Law, P.A. understand the many technologies implicated by cybercrime laws.
+Attorney Kassius Benson at Kassius Benson Law, P.A. understands the many technologies implicated by cybercrime laws.
 Don’t make the mistake of trusting your life in the hands of someone who promises they’ll “figure it out.”
 Hire someone who has.

 There are two broad categories of cybercrimes.
 One type of cybercrime occurs when a computer is improperly used to inflict viruses, worms, etc., into another computer or computer network when done intentionally to cause damage to an employer, a specific company, or to an individual This type of cybercrime is often referred to as “Hacking.”
 A second type occurs when a computer is used as an instrument to commit a crime, such as child pornography, mail or wire fraud, or identity theft.